ZackHine/ViewElement.php/README.md

     <li id="messagesItem">Messages 2</li>

 #### setAttribute/getAttribute
 setAttribute is used to set an attribute on the HTML Element the ViewElement represents.
 The attribute does **not** need to already exist on the HTML element.
 If it does not it will be created and the value will be added.
-Like setContent, calling this method multiple times will overwrite what you have already added.
+Like setContent, calling this method multiple times will overwrite what you have already set.
 Also, if the given attribute already exists in the raw HTML, that will be overwritten as well.

-getAttribute takes a string as parameter and returns the value you've set for that attribute.
+getAttribute takes a string as a parameter and returns the value you've set for that attribute.

 HTML: